 New Item > "Give Name" > Select "Freestyle Project" > click "OK" Build > Add Build Step > Execute Windows batch command > add the following cucumber C:\Users\Administrator\Documents\web-automation\features --tag @regression

-Set the path again if you have problem with finding ruby or other executives as following: 'cucumber' is not recognised as an internal or external command, operable program or batch file.
+Set the path again if you have a problem with finding ruby or other executives as follows: 'cucumber' is not recognized as an internal or external command, operable program, or batch file.

 set PATH=%PATH%;C:\Ruby200-x64\bin; cucumber C:\Users\Administrator\Documents\web-automation\features --tag @regression